plenigo/plenigo.github.io/pages/custom_integration/includes/products.md

 ### Get product information

-In order to get product information you need the product ID, you can get it in the product management area of the plenigo website, let's say for example that your product id is QFURxFv0098893021041, below there are examples of how to get the information of this product.
+In order to get product information you need the product ID, you can get it in the product management area of the Frisbii Media website, let's say for example that your product id is QFURxFv0098893021041, below there are examples of how to get the information of this product.

 #### Implementation with SDKs